BradleyCodeU/bradleycodeu.github.io/_aicc/u01numbersAndStrings/u01makeart/instructions.md

 Your project MUST have a limited color palette.
 At least 2 colors (not counting black and white).
 No more than 5 colors.

-Your project MUST have some randomness.
+Your project MUST have something that is random.
 For example...
 - Random shape (circle, square, triangle, etc.)
 - Random size
 - Random position